prbinu/tls-scan/README.md

 # tls-scan

 A program to scan TLS based servers and collect x509 certificates, ciphers and related information.
-It produces results in JSON format. tls-scan is a single threaded asynchronous/event-based program (powered by libevent) capable of concurrently scan thousands of TLS servers.
+It produces results in JSON format. `tls-scan` is a single threaded asynchronous/event-based program (powered by libevent) capable of concurrently scan thousands of TLS servers.
 It can be combined with other tools such as GNU parallel to vertically scale in multi-core machines.

 `tls-scan` helps developers and security engineers to track/test/debug certificates and TLS configurations of servers within their organization.

 ## Features

 * Extract x509 certificate from the server and print it in JSON format
+* Certificate and host name verification checks
 * Cipher and TLS version enumeration
+* TLS compression checks
 * Session reuse tests
-* Stapled OCSP response verification
+* Certificate revocation checks with stapled OCSP response
+* Support TLS, SMTP STARTTLS and MYSQL protocols
 * Can operate at scale with the ability to concurrently scan large number of servers
-* Support TLS, SMTP STARTTLS and MYSQL protocols
 * Can be easily combined with other tools to analyze the scan results

 This tool is primarly for collecting data.
 The scan output can be easily combined with related tools to identify TLS misconfigurations.

 ## Installation

 All you need is [`build-x86-64.sh`](https://github.com/prbinu/tls-scan/blob/master/build-x86-64.sh).
 This script pulls `tls-scan`, its  dependent packages - [`openssl`](https://github.com/PeterMosmans/openssl) and [`libevent`](https://github.com/libevent/libevent), and build those from the scratch.
-Since the openssl we use is different from stock openssl, it is linked staticlally to tls-scan program.
+Since the openssl we use is different from stock openssl, it is linked statically to tls-scan program.
 The build can take approximately five minutes to complete.

 *Pre-requisites*:
   * [autoconf](https://ftpmirror.gnu.org/autoconf)